Premiere logo icon

 Importing Media

-Importing Media into Premiere Pro does not mean you are actually bringing the media into your project file, but rather you are pointing to where the media is on your computer.
-It is important to keep your media files in the same location while editing your Premiere project.
-Always store any video and audio files to a folder on your computer or hard drive rather than import files directly from an SD Card.
+Importing media into Premiere does not mean you are actually bringing the media into your project file, but rather you are pointing to where the media lives within your computer.
+Because of this, if you plan to use media stored in an SD card, always remember to copy the media to a folder on your computer first and import from that folder instead of importing directly from the SD Card.
+Otherwise, the moment you remove the SD card, your Premiere project will not be able to locate your original files.

 1. Navigate to File > Import